SiriDB/siridb-admin/README.md

 ```
 siridb-admin --http
 ```
-This will open a webserver listening on port 8080.
+This will start a webserver listening on port 8080.
 You can now access the graphical interface by opening url http://localhost:8080 in your favorite web-browser.

 Note: you might want to use a different port for the webserver.
 This can be done using the `-O` or `--port` argument flag.
 For example:
 ```